How to Play Chickenfoot Dominoes

-Chicken foot establishes a round with a starting “double” (a tile with same amount of pips or the same number on each end) placed in the centerpiece.
-For a double 9 set you begin the first round with the double 9 domino.
+Chicken foot establishes a round with a starting “double” (a tile with the same amount of pips or the same number on each end) placed in the centerpiece.
+For a double 9 set, you begin the first round with the double 9 domino.

 The subsequent rounds begin with the next highest double, double 8, and the following round double 7, all the way to double 0 for a total of ten rounds.
 If no one has the required starting double then each player simultaneously draws a domino from the chicken yard until it is found and a starting player is determined.

 Going clockwise, the next player must play a domino from their hand off the starting double.
 This domino must have a matching end to the starting double.
 If they do not have one, they draw a domino from the chicken yard and play that if possible.
 If not, the player calls “Pass” and the turn moves to the next player.
 The following player repeats the process of trying to play off the starting double and this continues until all sides of the centerpiece are filled.